History of HCA

 The Harry Shaw Greenhouse was built and completed during the 2015-2016 school year with monies raised from an FFA sponsored breakfast.
 It is the first part of plan to develop an Agricultural Sciences and FFA Center on Campus.

-In 2021-2022, the school had 402 students enrolled in grades K-12 followed by 435 students enrolled in 2022-2023.
-Currently, for the 2023-2024 school year, HCA has 458 students in grades k-12.
-Mr. Andy Wells '91 is entering his sixth year as Head of School at HCA.
-Mr. Wells is the 18th Head of School in HCA's 50 year history.
-We have also welcomed back Mrs. Elizabeth Cole '91 this year as Assistant Head of School.
+In 2021-2022, the school had 402 students enrolled in grades K-12, followed by 435 students in 2022-2023, and 458 students in 2023-2024.
+Currently, HCA has 480 students enrolled in grades k-12 for the 2024-2025 school year.
+Mr. Andy Wells '91 is entering his seventh year as Head of School at HCA.
+Mr. Wells is the 18th Head of School in HCA's 55 year history.
+Mrs. Elizabeth Cole '91 joined the HCA faculty last year as Assistant Head of School, and we are excited to welcome her back for her 2nd year!